Mazuk/MazukClock/README.md

 20.April 2021
 V2.69 Changed order of displaying the weather ticker.
 Wait first for the response from OpenWeatherMap before clearing the display
-V2.70 Weather update in case of no response use old data only if not older than 10 min / 600sec
+V2.70 Weather update in case of no response use old data only if not older than 10 min / 600sec 23.April 2021
+V2.71 Bug fix in end of day countdown
+6.May 2021
+V2.72 Fixed in case of only 10 row no minute display. set config GRID_SINGLE_MINUTES 2 not used Fixed bug when no RTC connected to get date from NTP